 - Remove all coatings and solvents from the metal before cutting. - Use local exhaust ventilation to remove fumes from the air. - Do not inhale fumes.
-Wear an air-supplied respirator when cutting any metal coated with, containing, or suspected to contain toxic elements. - Make sure that those using welding or cutting equipment, as well as air-supplied respiration devices, are qualified and trained in the proper use of such equipment. - Never cut containers with potentially toxic materials inside.
-Empty and properly clean the container first. - Monitor or test the air quality at the site as needed. - Consult with a local expert to implement a site plan to make sure air quality is safe.
+Wear an air-supplied respirator when cutting any metal coated with, containing, or suspected to contain toxic elements. - Assure that those using welding or cutting equipment, as well as airsupplied respiration devices, are qualified and trained in the proper use of such equipment. - Never cut containers with potentially toxic materials inside.
+Empty and properly clean the container first. - Monitor or test the air quality at the site as needed. - Consult with a local expert to implement a site plan to ensure safe air quality.